-Professional Engineers design, construct, evaluate, advise, monitor and report on the performance of materials, equipment, systems, works, processes and structures.
+Professional engineers design, construct, evaluate, advise, monitor and report on the performance of materials, equipment, systems, works, processes and structures.

-Registration as a Professional Engineer requires: (1) a 4-year bachelor’s degree in a recognized engineering program and at least 4 years of acceptable work experience under the supervision of a Professional Engineer, or an equivalent combination of education and experience
+- A 4-year bachelor’s degree in a recognized engineering program and at least 4 years of acceptable work experience under the supervision of a Professional Engineer, or an equivalent combination of education and experience

 Working in Alberta

-Engineers who are registered and in good standing with a regulatory organization elsewhere in Canada may be eligible for registration in Alberta if registered engineers in the 2 jurisdictions have similar responsibilities and competencies.
+Engineers who are registered and in good standing with a regulatory organization elsewhere in Canada are eligible for registration in Alberta if the 2 jurisdictions require similar responsibilities and competencies.

-Association of Professional Engineers and Geoscientists of Alberta
+Association of Professional Engineers and Geoscientists of Alberta (APEGA)

 1500 Scotia One, 10060 Jasper Avenue

-Canada T5J 4A2
+Edmonton, Alberta T5J 4A2

-Toll-free phone number (within North America): 1-800-661-7020
+Toll-free in North America: 1-800-661-7020